UgamRaj/React-linkedIn-Clone/README.md

 # React + Vite

+## Features

+1 Authentication
+2 Start a Post

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: